JONSASSE/432-2018/slides/class17/README.md

     - Exactly.

 7. **What about comparing groups in randomized clinical trials?**
-    - That was most of 431 Part B, and then our discussion of analysis of variance.
-If you're talking about a binary outcome, it's mostly 2x2 tables and chi-square tests so far, but there's a little more to come.
+    - That was most of 431 Part B, and then our discussion of regression models and analysis of variance.
+If you're talking about a binary outcome, it's mostly logistic regression, 2x2 tables and chi-square tests so far, but there's a little more to come.

 8. **What about adjusting for baseline differences?**
-    - In a regression model, that was a large part of 431 Part C, and then our discussion of analysis of covariance.
+    - In a regression model, that was a large part of 431 Part C, and then our discussion of analysis of covariance, as well as, well, about 80% of our examples in 432 for ordinary least squares.

 9. **When do we use robust linear regression instead of ordinary least squares?**
     - Well, on some level, whenever you like.